ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 https://$ALERTMANAGER_URL$/-/healthy
 ```

-To expose the /-/healthy endpoint, an additional path entry is required in the Ingress object.
-Please see (oidc-proxy.yaml)[monitoring/oidc-proxy.yaml] for details.

 A pingdom alert should be setup (with appropriate alert recipients) to the /healthy endpoints for each application described above.

 ### Prometheus to Slack Alerting Routes